vinitkumar/vinitkumar.github.com/_posts/2013-04-29-django-plugin-open-sourced.md

 There are lot of useful plugins for Django CMS.
 Well, this plugin let you use the images from a Facebook Album.
 Currently it supports fetching images from Photo Album of a Facebook Page.

 All you need to do is to put Facebook Album URL, Access-token and the album name in the plugin fields and you will get a nice thumbnail in the intended place and once clicked big images will open in carousel effects.
-Sounds nice, take a look at the screenshots below.
+Sounds nice, take a look at the screen-shots below.

 - Entering the details in plugin form: